hamuppratik/Delhivery-Business-Case-Data-Analysis-and-Optimization/README.md

 Delhivery Business Case (Key obejective - Data cleaning, feature engineering for modeling and Inferetial Statistical Analysis)

-Role:
+Role:-

 In this project, my goal was to support Delhivery, a leading logistics player in India, in enhancing their operations through data analysis.
 Delhivery's mission is to create a top-tier operating system for commerce, combining world-class infrastructure, logistics operations, and technology capabilities.
 The data team needed help with:

 - Data Cleaning and Manipulation: Cleaning, sanitizing, and manipulating raw data to extract valuable features.
 Data Analysis and Modeling Support: Interpreting the data to aid the data science team in building accurate forecasting models.

-Business Insights:
+Business Insights:-

 - Hypothesis Testing Results: I conducted hypothesis testing between OSRM data and actual delivery data, revealing significant differences in the means of the two datasets.
 This discrepancy highlights a gap between expected and actual delivery performance.

 - Correlation Between Distance and Time: I found a high correlation between distance and delivery time, confirming that longer distances lead to increased delivery times.
 This underscores the need to focus on distance in optimizing delivery efficiency.

-Regional Analysis:
+Regional Analysis:-

 - Maharashtra: I identified Maharashtra as having the highest number of orders, indicating a substantial customer base in the state.
 - North-Eastern States: The North-Eastern states had the lowest number of trips, suggesting a potential area for business growth.
 - Warehouse Activity: The busiest warehouses were in Gurgaon_Bilaspur, Bhiwandi, and Bangalore, which are crucial to operations.
 - Busiest Route: I observed that the most frequented route was from Bangalore_Nalamngla_H (Karnataka) to Bengaluru_KGAirport_HB (Karnataka), with an average distance of 28.03 km and an average travel time of 87.87 minutes.

-Recommendations:
+Recommendations:-

   - Optimize Delivery Times: Since actual delivery times exceed OSRM predictions, I recommend optimizing delivery processes using OSRM routing data to enhance efficiency and reduce delivery times.